mochify/renderly/README.md

+## This project works as intended for its purpose and is currently unmaintained. :)

 # Renderly

 Renderly is a .NET library and library for automated comparison of images.
 It is intended for use in environments where you want to periodically check generated images against a reference image to see if any changes have caused the images to render differently or incorrectly.